LSU vs. Colorado Predictions & Picks - November 6

 LSU vs. Colorado Women's Basketball Predictions & Picks - November 6

-Monday's game between the LSU Tigers (0-0) and the Colorado Buffaloes (0-0) at T-Mobile Arena has a projected final score of 71-63 based on our computer prediction, with a favored LSU squad securing the victory.
+Monday's game that pits the LSU Tigers (0-0) versus the Colorado Buffaloes (0-0) at T-Mobile Arena has a projected final score of 71-63 (based on our computer prediction) in favor of LSU, who is the favorite in this matchup by our model.
 Game time is at 7:30 PM ET on November 6.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!